 Metal Fatigue Resulting from Metal Strain

 When ductile metals are stressed, they deform.
 If the stress is removed before the metal reaches its yield point, the metal returns to its former shape.
 While the metal appears to have returned to its original state, however, tiny faults have appeared at the molecular level.

 Each time the metal deforms and then returns to its original shape, more molecular faults occur.
 After many deformations, there are so many molecular faults that the metal cracks.
 When this occurs, it is described as "metal fatigue."
 Metal fatigue is irreversible.

 Metal fatigue is particularly problematic in situations where metal is stressed over and over again.
 For example, it was a major cause of aircraft failure before it was fully understood.
-To avoid metal fatigue, it is important to regularly examine samples of metal under stress using a microscope.
+To avoid metal fatigue, it is important to examine samples of metal under stress using a microscope regularly.